MICROSOFT FABRIC IMPLEMENTATION

 You're running ADF, Synapse, and Power BI separately and want to consolidate onto one unified platform.

-• Replace Synapse with Fabric Warehouse / Lakehouse
+• Migrate Synapse workload to Fabric Warehouse and Lakehouse

 • Typical timeline: 12–20 weeks